How we make our decision to authorise a firm

 - any additional information requested by us

-Until the application is complete, the timeline for reaching a decision does not commence .
+Until the application is complete, the timeline for reaching a decision does not start (rule 1.2 of the Application, Notice, Review and Appeal Rules).
 During the decision period, we may still require information as part of our consideration of the application.
-As we must make a decision before the end of the decision period, if requested information is not provided or is insufficient then we may refuse the application.
+As we must make a decision before the end of the decision period (rules 1.5 and 1.6 of the Application, Notice, Review and Appeal Rules), if you do not provide requested information, or it is insufficient, then we may refuse your application.

-It is particularly important that a decision is made before the end of the decision period.
-Although in some circumstances the law will deem authorisation to be granted if it is not decided within the decision period, the Authorisation Rules put in place different arrangements.
-If a decision is not made before the end of the decision period, then the applicant will be able to appeal against our failure to do so.
-It will then be imperative that we ensure we have sufficient information to make a decision and that we do so before the end of the decision period.
+Although in some circumstances the law will deem authorisation to be granted if it is not decided within the decision period (regulations 19(5) and (6) of the Provision of Services Regulations 2009), our rules put in place different arrangements.
+If a decision is not made before the end of the decision period, then you will be able to appeal against our failure to do so (rule 1.7 of the Application, Notice, Review and Appeal Rules).

 Investigating areas of risk

-Once we have considered whether the basic eligibility requirements have been met, we will go on to assess if the applicant, its governance or business model pose a risk that we think requires further investigation.
+Once we have considered whether the basic requirements have been met, we will go on to assess if your firm, its governance or business model, pose a risk that we think requires further investigation.

-As part of our consideration of the overall suitability of the firm, we consider the governance of the firm globally, as well as the suitability of individuals to take on specific roles.
-(See further information on how we approach the latter in our guidance on approval of role holders.
-We will also consider any risk posed by any person that may have influence over the way in which a role holder will exercise their role22 and therefore the business of the firm will be conducted.
+As part of our consideration of the overall suitability of your firm, we consider the governance of the firm globally, as well as the suitability of individuals to take on specific roles.
+We will also consider any risk posed by any person that may have influence over the way in which a role holder will exercise their role, and therefore how the business of the firm will be conducted (rule 2.3 of the Authorisation of Firms Rules).
 That influence may come through their relationship, affiliation or other agreement to act together.

-When authorising a firm, we consider the suitability of the managers 'as a group' to fulfil the management role.
-We will take into account any past experience as a manager and any information in the application (for example, business plans) which demonstrates awareness and understanding of the role of a manager and the obligations attached to that role.
+When authorising your firm, we will consider the suitability of the managers 'as a group' to fulfil the management role.
+We will consider any past experience as a manager and any information in the application (for example, business plans) which demonstrates awareness and understanding of the role of a manager and the obligations attached to that role.

 We will consider that in the context of the business model itself, and the nature of the arrangements that need to be put in place to ensure safe and effective practice and compliance with our requirements.
 For example:

-- the size of the firm, the volume of business and amount of turnover it generates/client money the firm holds
+- the size of your firm, the volume of business and amount of turnover it generates/client money the firm holds

 - the work areas to be undertaken (for example, whether this covers a niche area with corporate clients, or a wide variety of areas with a large proportion of individual or vulnerable clients)